Jay Z premieres new '4:44' music video exclusively on Tidal

-Jay Z just dropped on Friday a lengthy music video for "4:44," the title track off of his new (already certified platinum) album.
+Jay Z just dropped a lengthy music video for "4:44," the title track off of his new (already certified platinum) album.

 The collage-style visual is available exclusively on Tidal, the streaming music platform Jay Z co-owns.